 RAGGED timetables – For one reason or other, a few students are not always able to go to all the subject areas on their timetable.
 The Bridge uses a graded exposure method to help students with these difficulties to access more and more exposure to the subjects they struggle with, a step at a time.
 The Bridge is equipped with computers and laptops.

-The Nest is a small base in the school targeted at supporting students who may not be able to access areas of the KS3 curriculum.
+The Nest is a small base in the school targeted at supporting students who may require additional support on their transition to secondary school.

-They are students who have an EHCP or are under statutory assessment for SEND.
+They are usually students who have an EHCP or are under statutory assessment for SEND.

-We have a fully equipped sensory room that gives SEND students breakout time from mainstream lessons and provides intervention and nurture in a calm and soothing environment; this enables students to cope better with mainstream by developing a range of cognitive and communication skills and opportunities to communicate.
-It is available for individual and small group sessions in a quiet but not remote area of the SEN block which is fully accessible to all SEND students with physical or non-physical disabilities.
-The use of the sensory room is linked to IEPs and therapy programs where relevant; it provides opportunities for effective emotional development, a stimulation for all senses as well as relaxation needs and helps to minimise challenging behaviour that prevents learning for students with EHCPs, thus supporting improved attainment and progress outcomes.
+We have a fully equipped sensory room that gives students with particular SEND needs breakout time from mainstream lessons and provides intervention and nurture in a calm and soothing environment; this enables students to cope better with mainstream by developing a range of cognitive and communication skills and opportunities to communicate.
+It is available for individual and small group sessions in a quiet but not remote area of the SEND block which is fully accessible to all SEND students with physical or non-physical disabilities.

 In addition to the many ways that The Dorcan Academy works to promote staff and student wellbeing, we are really pleased that we can offer counselling for students at The Dorcan Academy.
 Our school counsellor works with students giving a fully qualified counselling service 3 days a week.
 Teachers can refer students and students can self-refer.